 For more information on available items and Tool Share membership, click here.

-From coming together over shared meals to facilitating civic engagement, MHC's advocacy program works to address the root causes of hunger as a part of increasing access to nutritious food.
+From coming together over shared meals to facilitating civic engagement, the Hub's Advocacy Program works to address the root causes of hunger as a part of increasing access to nutritious food.

 For more information on how to get engaged with advocacy, click here.